Home » Blog » Asia » Thailand Travel Guide » How To Get A Visa For Thailand

 NonImmigrant Visa

-If your purpose to come to Thailand is studying, business or to do an internship, your best option is to apply for a Non-Immigrant Visa.
+If your purpose to come to Thailand is to study, do business or do an internship, your best option is to apply for a Non-Immigrant Visa.

-This will allow you to stay for up to 90 days on a singly entry or for up to 1 year on a multiple entry visa.
+This will allow you to stay for up to 90 days on a single entry or for up to 1 year on a multiple-entry visa.
 There is a fee for this visa.

-You will need an invitation or confirmation letter from an organization or agency in Thailand, clarifying your purpose of your stay in Thailand.
+You will need an invitation or confirmation letter from an organization or agency in Thailand, clarifying the purpose of your stay in Thailand.

 General Thailand Visa Eligibility